Is Colmar France Worth Visiting + Photo Diary

 Most people choose to base themselves in Strasbourg as opposed to Colmar when visiting the Alsace region.

 Strasbourg is the closest "major" city to Colmar.
-It's a 30 minute train between the two cities.
+It's a 30-minute train ride between the two cities.
 If you like staying in a place with more to do, you could easily stay in Strasbourg and take the direct train to Colmar.

 Strasbourg has more hotels to choose from